 Matthew 4:10 - Then Jesus said to him, "Get behind me, Satan!
 For it is written, 'You shall worship Jehovah your God, and him only shall you serve.'"

 What did Jesus say?
-Jesus did not appeal to himself, so as to tell Satan, I am your God whom you should not test," nor did he say, "I am Jehovah your God and it is only I that you must serve," but rather Jesus appeals on his own behalf to the written Word of his God, to the Law Covenant that was made with the children of Israel, recognizing himself as belonging to that covenant with Israel: "Again, it is written, 'You shall not test [Jehovah], your God'" (Matthew 4:7; Deuteronomy 6:16), and "You shall worship Jehovah your God" (Matthew 4:10; Exodus 20:3; 23:25; 34:14; Deuteronomy 6:13,14; 10:20; 1 Samuel 7:3), thereby showing the reason for his denial to submit to the Satan's suggestion to hurl himself down from the top of the temple.
+Jesus did not appeal to himself, to tell Satan, I am your God whom you should not test," nor did he say, "I am Jehovah your God and it is only I that you must serve," but rather Jesus appeals on his own behalf to the written Word of his God, to the Law Covenant that was made with the children of Israel, recognizing himself as belonging to that covenant with Israel: "Again, it is written, 'You shall not test [Jehovah], your God'" (Matthew 4:7; Deuteronomy 6:16), and "You shall worship Jehovah your God" (Matthew 4:10; Exodus 20:3; 23:25; 34:14; Deuteronomy 6:13,14; 10:20; 1 Samuel 7:3), thereby showing the reason for his denial to submit to the Satan's suggestion to hurl himself down from the top of the temple.

-The expression "your God" refers to Jehovah as the God of Israel, the God of Abraham, Isaac and Jacob (Exodus 3:14,15), who is also the God of Jesus as a member of the children of Israel; Jesus was referring to the God who sent Jesus. -- Deuteronomy 18:15-19; Matthew 4:4 (Deuteronomy 8:3; Luke 4:4); Matthew 4:7 (); Matthew 4:10 (Exodus 20:3-5; 34:14; Deuteronomy 6:13,14; 10:20; Luke 4:8); Matthew 22:29-40; Matthew 26:42; Matthew 27:46; Mark 10:6 (Genesis 1:27; Genesis 2:7,20-23); Mark 14:36; 15:34; Luke 22:42; John 4:3; 5:30; 6:38; 17:1,3; 20:17; Romans 15:6; 2 Corinthians 1:3; 11:31; Ephesians 1:3,17; Hebrews 1:9; 10:7; 1 Peter 1:3; Revelation 2:7; 3:2,12.
+The expression "your God" refers to Jehovah as the God of Israel, the God of Abraham, Isaac, and Jacob (Exodus 3:14,15), who is also the God of Jesus as a member of the children of Israel; Jesus was referring to the God who sent Jesus. -- Deuteronomy 18:15-19; Matthew 4:4 (Deuteronomy 8:3; Luke 4:4); Matthew 4:7 (); Matthew 4:10 (Exodus 20:3-5; 34:14; Deuteronomy 6:13,14; 10:20; Luke 4:8); Matthew 22:29-40; Matthew 26:42; Matthew 27:46; Mark 10:6 (Genesis 1:27; Genesis 2:7,20-23); Mark 14:36; 15:34; Luke 22:42; John 4:3; 5:30; 6:38; 17:1,3; 20:17; Romans 15:6; 2 Corinthians 1:3; 11:31; Ephesians 1:3,17; Hebrews 1:9; 10:7; 1 Peter 1:3; Revelation 2:7; 3:2,12.

 Jehovah "your God" as found in Jay Green's Literal Translation